-Personal finance positivity on the up New research reveals that 60% of UK adults feel positive about their finances this year, up from 52% in 2024.
+Women put children first in succession planning Research2 shows that women prioritise their children in succession planning, while men are more likely to focus on their spouse.
+Among high-net-worth women, 45% prioritise their children, compared to 33% of men.
+Meanwhile, 37% of men prioritise their spouse, whereas only 17% of women do, highlighting key differences in wealth transfer preferences and family financial priorities.
+Personal finance positivity on the up New research3 reveals that 60% of UK adults feel positive about their finances this year, up from 52% in 2024.
 Top financial priorities for 2025 include enjoying life (34%), building emergency savings (30%) and pension saving (11%).
 Despite economic challenges and high inflation, pension-saving attitudes remain steady.
 Unexpected expenses remain the biggest financial concern (35%).
 These findings suggest that while financial confidence is growing, many people are focused on balancing short-term enjoyment with long-term security.
-Al financial fraud hits 42% A recent report reveals that artificial intelligence (AI) now accounts for 42.5% of financial fraud attempts, with cases rising 80% over the past three years.
+Al financial fraud hits 42% A recent report4 reveals that artificial intelligence (AI) now accounts for 42.5% of financial fraud attempts, with cases rising 80% over the past three years.
 AI has made fraud easier to carry out, but external factors also contribute to the surge.
 Meanwhile, banks and financial institutions are leveraging machine learning to detect and prevent fraud, continuously improving their ability to combat evolving threats in an increasingly digital landscape.
-Charles Stanley, 2025, Aegon, 2025, Signicat, 2024
+2Charles Stanley, 2025, 3Aegon, 2025, 4Signicat, 2024 Start the new tax year strong

 The new tax year is a great opportunity to take charge of your finances and set yourself up for financial peace of mind by knowing you have a plan in place.

 By planning ahead and making the most of available allowances, you can optimise your wealth, reduce tax liabilities and work towards long-term financial security.
 Here are some key steps to consider:

 Take advantage of tax-efficient opportunities

 With the new tax year allowances in place, now is the time to make smart financial decisions:

-- Maximise your ISA allowance
+- Maximise your ISA allowance -

-Contribute up to £20,000 (the current annual allowance) into an Individual Savings Account (ISA) and benefit from tax-free growth
+Contribute up to £20,000 (the current

+annual allowance) into an Individual

+Savings Account (ISA) and benefit from

+tax-free growth
-- Make the most of your Capital

-Gains Tax allowance

-Use your annual exemption to minimise tax on investment profits
+- Make the most of your Capital Gains Tax allowance - Use your annual exemption to minimise tax on investment profits

-- Boost your pension contributions
+- Boost your pension contributions -

 Take advantage of tax relief while also potentially lowering your taxable income

-- Plan for Inheritance Tax (IHT) efficiently
+- Plan for Inheritance Tax (IHT)

-Lifetime gifting can help reduce the
+efficiently Lifetime gifting can help

-impact of Inheritance Tax, allowing you
+reduce the impact of IHT, allowing you

 to pass on more to loved ones.